 How much cream do I need for the Swiss Roll Cake?

 For the filling, you’ll need roughly 12 C (125ml) of heavy whipping cream.
-If you like a cream layer that is thicker, you may add extra without a doubt.
+If you like a thicker cream layer, you may add extra without a doubt.

 The top layer of my cake is stuck to parchment paper.